 - For 1/4 cup fine, dried bread crumbs, substitute 3/4 cup soft bread crumbs, 1/4 cup cracker crumbs, 1/4 cup corn flake crumbs, or 2/3 cup rolled oats.

 - For a healthier option use an equal amount of oatmeal instead.

-- For each cup of broth, use one bullion cube or 1 teaspoon granules dissolved in water
+- For each cup of broth, use one bouillon cube or 1 teaspoon of granules or paste dissolved in water.

 Creamed Soup (canned):

 - Use Cream of anything soup – even more frugal if you have leftover vegetables, such as mushrooms to use in it.

 - For 1 cup cream-based soup, substitute 1 cup fat-free milk-based soup, mashed potato flakes, or pureed carrots, potatoes, or tofu.